 The 1-percent ACE flood event recommendations identify the cost and approach to mitigating all 229 structures that are expected to be damaged during such a potential flood event.
-Of the structures located within the floodplain in De Soto, 41% are recommended to be elevated, 31% are recommended to be acquired, 17% to be flood proofed, and the rest (11%) had inundation below the first floor, and therefore only required either a sewer check valve or relocation of utilities.
+Of the structures located within the floodplain in De Soto, 85 (39%) are recommended to be elevated, 70 (31%) are recommended to be acquired, 42 (19%) to be flood proofed, and the rest of the 32 structures (11%) had inundation below the first floor, and therefore only required either a sewer check valve or relocation of utilities.